dbaarda/tidyc/README.rst

-kr.args     Equivalent -kr args sorted for easy comparison. gnu.args    Equivalent -gnu args sorted for easy comparison. orig.args   Equivalent -orig args sorted for easy comparison. test.c      Source file for testing with. test-*.c    Source files for particular test cases. tidyc       The script for tidying C source code.
+kr.args     Equivalent -kr args sorted for easy comparison. gnu.args    Equivalent -gnu args sorted for easy comparison. orig.args   Equivalent -orig args sorted for easy comparison. tidyc       The script for tidying C source code. tidyc_test  The script for running all tests. tests/*.c   Source files for testing with. tests/*.out Expected output for each test.
 =========== ======================================================